Tampa DUI Attorneys

 Choosing the best DUI lawyer for your particular case is an important decision.
 We created this website to give you very general information about possible ways to fight DUI cases in Tampa, FL.

 Our website contains general information on DUI stories, statistics, consequences, and defenses in Florida.
-No substitute exists, however, for speaking directly with a criminal defense lawyer about the particular facts of your misdemeanor or felony case so that you can receive advice on how to proceed.
+No substitute exists, however, for speaking directly with a criminal defense lawyer about the particular facts of your case so that you can receive advice on how to proceed.
 Call 813-250-0500 today for a free consultation.